 The alternative is to aspic the terrine on a board, and then carefully scrape away the excess gelatin later with a spatula.
 That’s what I do.
 I lay a paper towel on each side and it soaks up the thin gelatin.
 Then, I heat up the paper towel in a microwave and rescue some of the gelatin.

 Different decorations are applied, everything from chopped parsley to Viking Sword images to Hopi Indian designs, and then coated with gelatin again.
 This is where most people just throw their hands up in the air and make some tasty sandwiches.

 I did a layer of parsley, and I’m not going to pretend that it came out perfect.
 Rather clumpy.
-Rusty.
+I’m a little rusty.
 If you don’t get on the Harley for a while, you run the risk of dropping it at some point when you mount up again.
 I dipped some thin sliced pickles in the chaud/froid and carefully laid them on top.
 Then, another drop of the chaud/froid, and a caper, and of course more gelatin, until I had the thing.